What is Wyzy?

 We do not compare the webpages that do meet the requirements and thus we do not rank the webpages displayed on Wyzy.

-They are put in a variable order: every time someone loads or reloads the question page, the results can have a different order.
+They are put in random order: every time someone loads or reloads the question page, the results can have a different order.

 Though, you will see that sometimes some results will always be put above the others and this because these webpages have gotten a higher level: